 The hamlet has a small cluster of homes and holiday cottages along the river and beach, including six imposing castles which were built from local sandstone.
 It is these intriguing, stone-walled, turreted castles that have become a South African tourist attraction, drawing visitors from around the world every year.

 At the western end of the beach, the oldest castle was built in 1930 by Herbert Stephen Henderson.
 The story goes that as he was building his holiday home from local sandstone, a friend quipped that if he added turrets it would look like a castle.
 On a whim, he did just that and unwittingly set a trend.
 Today a number of these castles are available for holiday rentals.

 - Swimming in the sea at Noetzie is not recommended except at peak holiday times when there is a lifeguard on duty, but the lagoon at the river mouth is safe for swimming and canoeing.

 - Pack refreshments because the beach is quite isolated and there are no shops or restaurants close by.

 - The beach is accessed by walking down a steep, narrow old wagon road which ends abruptly just above the sand and offers no parking area and very little turning space, so private vehicles are not permitted to use it except for dropping off an elderly or disabled person.

 - There is a set of 116 stone and concrete steps hewn into the cliff from the parking area to the beach, which make a challenging walk back to your car!

 - Have your binoculars handy to spot the abundant birdlife.
 In season, you may also see whales and dolphins frolicking in the warm waters of the Indian ocean

-- Have sufficient water and sunblock with you and a warm jacket.
+- Have sufficient water and sunblock with you.